 - Transfer to a clean and lightly oiled bowl, cover, and bulk rise at room temp for 2 hours.
 The dough will be noticeably expanded, but not doubled.
 Fold, cover tightly with plastic wrap, and refrigerate overnight.

 - The next day, take the dough out and transfer to a lightly floured surface.
 Divide it into 3 or 4 equal parts and lightly shape each into a ball.
 Rest for one hour, covered by lightly oiled plastic.

 - Using a lightly floured rolling pin, roll each ball into an oval and roll up (like a jelly roll).
 Rest for 10 minutes.
 Roll each piece into an oval again, along the seam, and re-roll as tightly as possible.
 Transfer rolls to a loaf pan, seam sides down.
 Cover loosely with plastic and allow to rise about 6 hours at room temperature.
-The dough should be well risen, puffy, and fill the pan about 80% (if using a Pullman Pan).
+The dough should roughly triple in volume and nearly fill the tin (if using a Pullman Pan).

 After a decidedly wintry April here in Toronto (complete with snow and ice storms), May has brought some downright summery days.
 Seriously, I went from wearing a winter jacket to t-shirt + sandals in the span of a few days!